-Spring is in the air – and so are respiratory irritants.
-And also bacteria, mold, and virus-causing germs.
+Spring is in the air – and so is pollen.
+And also dust, bacteria, and virus-causing germs.
 But we aren’t talking about outdoor air; we’re talking about the air inside your home.

 Germicidal UV Light Systems

 Germicidal UV Light System is quite the mouthful to say germ killer.
 These products help eliminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to a study, one in five people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
 Investing in a UV light system helps to kill off these allergens and keep your home healthy.

 Humidify or Dehumidify

 Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
 On the flip side, too much humidity can increase the growth of dust mites and microbes, making your allergy symptoms even worse.

 Help improve the quality of your indoor air with Service Experts Heating, Air Conditioning & Plumbing.
 Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.

 © 2023 Service Experts, Service Experts Heating & Air Conditioning, and the Service Experts logo and design are registered trademarks of Service Experts LLC and used under license by SE Canada Inc. All Rights Reserved. *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.